My Background

 A native of Charleston, SC, I moved to Charlotte after graduating from Appalachian State University with a Bachelor’s Degree in Political Science.
 Having obtained a masters from Winthrop University, I then began teaching high school social studies at a drop-out prevention program in the Charlotte Mecklenburg School System, an experience that began a career in serving the most vulnerable.

-Eventually, I was lucky enough to stay at home and raise my two boys, now 20 and 22.
+Eventually, I was lucky enough to stay at home and raise my two boys, now 22 and 24.
 But I remained busy in the community, helping open and leading an after-school program for Sedgefield Middle School students in the Brookhill neighborhood.
 I also worked as a campaign manager and volunteered for numerous campaigns and put my love of photography to good work by publishing photos in Our State and other magazines.

 In 2017, I joined the board of Charlotte Women’s March (now Charlotte Women’s Movement) and co-chaired its Racial Equity Group.
 I proudly served as CWM’s co-president, helping advocate for equity for all women.
 I also served on the board of Cops and Barbers and have previously served on the board of Lillian’s List.
+Currently, I serve on the board of Smart Start of Mecklenburg County and the Katie Blessing Center.

 I have two grown sons, Jay and Ben, both of whom attended CMS.
 I currently live in Dilworth with our two dogs, Twain and Stella.